CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-DNS-Based-Digital-Verifiable-Credential-Verification-and-Trust-Registry-Architecture.md

 --- abstract

 This memo describes an architecture for digital credential verification and validation using Decentralized Identifiers (DIDs), distributed ledgers, trust registries, and the DNS.
+This architecture provides a verifier with a simple process by which to cryptographically verify the credential they are being presented with, verify and resolve the issuer of that credential to a domain, and verify that issuer's membership in a trust registry.

 --- middle

 # Introduction

-This memo describes an architecture for digital credential verification using distributed ledgers, the DNS, and trust registries.
+With the increasing adoption and deployment of digital credentials around the world, as well as the numerous different standards and implementations surrounding them, there is a strong likelyhood the digital credential ecosytem will become fragmented.
+This will present a significant burden to implementers accross different nations and organizations, creating large barriers to interoperability.

+This memo aims to improve global interoperability between different decentralized digital identity ecosystems by ensuring that credential issuers have unique and accessable identifiers globally.
+The memo also aims to demonstrate how trust registries can enable global interoperability by providing a layer of digital trust in the use of digital credentials and demonstrate that trust registries can facilitate a more efficient and trustworthy credential verification process.
+By leveraging the publicly resolvable and widely supported DNS/DNSSEC infrastructure, verifiers can easily validate not only the integrity of the credential they are presented with but also quickly associate the issuer of that credential with a domain name and organization, as well as their authority and trustworthiness by confirming their membership in a trust registry.

 The use case involves an individual or an organization receiving a verifiable credential [AnonCreds](https://hyperledger.github.io/anoncreds-spec/) [W3C](https://www.w3.org/TR/vc-data-model/) from an issuer and storing it in their digital wallet.
 When the individual needs to provide proof of identity or other claims, they present the verifiable credential to a verifier in the form of a verifiable claim which normally includes a digital signature.
 The verifier then performs several steps to verify the authenticity of the credential, including extracting the issuer's DID from the credential, resolving it on a distributed ledger to obtain the issuer's DID document, verifying the signature of the credential using the public key in the issuer's DID document, verifying the issuer's domain name and public key through DNS queries using URI and TLSA records, and finally verifying the issuer through a trust registry rooted in the DNS using URI and TLSA records, while ensuring all these DNS records are properly signed and validated with DNSSEC.

-This process allows for secure and decentralized verification of digital credentials in a manner that is transparent and auditable.
-It provides individuals with greater control over their personal data while also enabling organizations to verify identity claims in a trustworthy manner.
+This process allows for the secure and decentralized verification of digital credentials in a manner that is transparent and auditable, while also existing alongside and independent of the many different decentralized identity ecosytems and implementations by rooting itself in the DNS.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Terminology

-- Issuer: TODO - add definition
-- Verifier: TODO - add definition
+- Issuer: The source of credentials—every credential has an issuer.
+Most are organizations such as government agencies (passports), financial institutions (credit cards), universities (degrees), corporations (employment IDs), churches (awards), etc. However, individuals can also be issuers.
+- Verifier: Can be anyone seeking trust assurance of some kind about the holder of a credential.
+Verifiers request the credentials they need and then follow their own policy to verify their authenticity and validity.
+For example, a TSA agent at an airport will look for specific features of a passport or driver’s license to see if it is valid, then check to ensure it is not expired.
 - Trust Registry: TODO - add definition

-# Goal

-The memo aims to improve global interoperability between different decentralized digital identity ecosystems by ensuring that issuers and digital credentials have unique identifiers globally.
-The memo also aims to demonstrate that a Trust Registry can enable global interoperability by providing a layer of digital trust in the use of digital credentials and demonstrate that Trust Registries can enable a more efficient and trustworthy credential verification process.
-By leveraging the publicly resolvable and widely supported DNS/DNSSEC infrastructure, verifiers can easily validate not only the integrity of the credential they are presented with but also quickly associate the issuer of that credential with a domain name and organization, as well as their authority and trustworthiness by confirming their membership in a Trust Registry.

 # Mapping a DID to the DNS